 The “bad nose job” or the “botched breast augmentation” are always top news.

 Moreover, “regular” people seem to derive some level of unhealthy pleasure from criticizing famous celebrities who always seem to get whatever they want.
 As “victims of bad plastic surgery”, it cuts them down to size.
 A once famous actress nobody cares about anymore because she had multiple plastic surgeries that didn’t turn out well?
 That can be appealing to some people.

-But, the real truth is that there is excellent plastic surgery being performed everyday on celebrities and non-celebrities.
+But, the real truth is that there is excellent plastic surgery being performed every day on celebrities and non-celebrities alike.
 Modern techniques for surgery allow for smaller incisions that are better hidden, more rapid recoveries, and more “natural” results.
 Gone are the days of dramatic surgical changes and barely recognizable post-surgical faces.

 I will share a little trick that I do with every one of my pre-operative facelift patients in consultation.
 To show what you will look like with a very well done (and natural) facelift, lay on your back and look at yourself in a handheld mirror.
 Impressive, right?
 This allows gravity to show you where everything should be.

 “One of the last great Hollywood taboos is admitting to having work done.
 Whether it’s just a little jab of Botox or a more severe cosmetic procedure like breast implants or a face lift, stars have long since been going under the needle and the knife in complete denial.
 But times are changing, and a handful of brave celebrities are opening up about their experiences — both good and bad — with plastic surgery and cosmetic injectables.”
 Harper’s Bazaar

 Additionally, non-surgical treatments have evolved as well.
 Chemical peels should no longer result in that obvious shiny, over-smooth, waxy skin.